Microdosing Heart Risk:

 The vast majority of evidence that suggests a heart risk of psychedelics comes from studies of MDMA.
 These studies show that very frequent, very high-dose use of MDMA is associated with an increase in the risk of valvular heart disease.
 They also suggest that this effect is due to the activation of the 5-HT2B receptor on the heart.

-We know that LSD and psilocybin activate the 5-HT2B receptor in the brain, but we’re not sure how much they activate that same receptor in the heart.
+We know that LSD and psilocybin activate the 5-HT2B receptor, but we’re not sure if they activate it enough to cause a heart risk.
 We also have no idea how regular microdoses of these substances compare to frequent high doses of MDMA.

 There is no evidence that occasional, high doses of LSD or psilocybin are associated with a heart risk.
 And millions of people who took psychedelics in the 60s and are living long happy lives would agree.

 Frequent microdosing with psychedelics, however, is a different matter.

 Our search for legitimate scientific studies into the risks of microdosing have led us to some research from a Polish lab in 2006.
 The study states that giving microdoses of psilocin (the main psychoactive form of psilocybin) to rats every day for three months produces “cardiac abnormalities.”
 Obviously, we needed to look into this.